Genymobile/scrcpy/FAQ.md

 [wiki]: https://github.com/Genymobile/scrcpy/wiki

-Only this README file is guaranteed to be up-to-date.
+Only this FAQ file is guaranteed to be up-to-date.